g0ddish/RM/README.md

 Create an SQL database and import the file ourdb.sql

-After edit app\config\database.php with the correct info
+After edit .env.example with the correct info and rename it to .env

 As of PHP 5.4.0 you can use the built in web server for development